Star Trek IV: The Voyage Home: Plot

-Kirk and Spock discover a pair of humpback whales in the care of Dr. Gillian Taylor at a Sausalito aquarium, and learn they will soon be released into the wild.
+Kirk and Spock discover a pair of humpback whales in the care of Dr. Gillian Taylor at a Sausalito aquarium and learn they will soon be released into the wild.
 Kirk tells her of his mission and asks for the tracking frequency for the whales, but she refuses to cooperate.
-Meanwhile, Scott and McCoy trade the formula of transparent aluminium for the materials needed for the whale tank, while Sulu secures the use of a "Huey" helicopter to transport them.
-Uhura and Chekov locate a nuclear powered ship, the aircraft carrier Enterprise.
-They collect the power they need, but are discovered on board.
-Uhura is beamed out, but Chekov is captured and subsequently severely injured in an escape attempt.
+Meanwhile, Scott and McCoy trade the formula of transparent aluminum for the materials needed for the whale tank.
+At the same time, Sulu secures the use of a "Huey" helicopter to transport them.
+Uhura and Chekov locate a nuclear-powered ship, the aircraft carrier Enterprise.
+They collect the power they need but are discovered on board.
+Uhura is beamed out, but Chekov is captured, interrogated (under the assumption he is a Soviet spy), and subsequently severely injured in an escape attempt.

-Gillian learns the whales have been released early, and goes to Kirk for assistance.
-Gillian, Kirk, and McCoy rescue Chekov from a nearby hospital and return to the now recharged Bird of Prey.
+Gillian learns the whales have been released early and goes to Kirk for assistance.
+Gillian, Kirk, and McCoy rescue Chekov from a nearby hospital and return to the now-recharged Bird of Prey.
 After saving the whales from whalers and transporting them aboard, the crew returns with Gillian to their own time.
-On approaching Earth, the Bounty loses power due to the alien probe and crash-lands into the waters of San Francisco Bay.
+On approaching Earth, the ship loses power due to the alien probe and crash-lands into the waters of San Francisco Bay.
 Once released from near-drowning, the whales respond to the probe's signal, causing the object to reverse its effects on Earth and return to the depths of space.

-Later, the Enterprise crew stand judgment before the Federation Council.
-The Council acknowledges their part in saving the planet and drops all charges, save one against Kirk for disobeying a superior officer.
-Kirk is demoted to the rank of Captain and returned to the command of a starship.
-Kirk and Gillian part ways, as she has been assigned to a science vessel by Starfleet, while Spock's father Sarek finally accepts his son's earlier choice to enter Starfleet.
+Later, the Enterprise crew stand judgment before the Federation Council, which acknowledges the crew's part in saving the planet, and drops all pending charges except the one against Kirk, for disobeying a superior officer.
+Kirk is demoted to the rank of captain, but as a furtive reward for his heroics, he is returned to the command of a starship.
+Kirk and Gillian part ways, as she has been assigned to a science vessel by Starfleet.
+Spock's father Sarek finally accepts his son's earlier choice to enter Starfleet, further mending their broken relationship.
 The crew discovers they have been awarded the newly christened USS Enterprise (NCC-1701-A), and leaves on a shakedown mission.